punitnathani/jifer/README.md

 This is my humble attempt to leverage the power of JavaScript to enable viewing GIFs on Windows without using any third-party apps.
 Just run the latest **Jifer.html** and paste the directory path in the text box.
 Click **Find GIFs** and navigate using **Previous** and **Next** buttons.

+*Note: This works only on Internet Explorer.
+Tested with IE 8+*